GiselleNessi/cocina-recipes-app-manager/README.md

 - [**Jinja**](https://jinja.palletsprojects.com/en/2.10.x/)
     - The project uses **Jinja** for templating with Flask in the HTML code.
 I used **Jinja** to simplify my HTML code, avoid repetition, and allow simpler linking of the back-end to the front-end.
 - [**MongoDB**](https://cloud.mongodb.com/)
     - The project uses **MongoDB** to store the database in the cloud.
-The information displayed in the front-end app is pulled and store in and from the database.
+The information displayed in the front-end app is pulled and stored in and from the database.
 - [**Font Awesome**](https://fontawesome.com/)
-    - The project uses **Font Awesome** for the various icons in my app.
+    - The project uses **Font Awesome** for all icons in my app.
 - [**VScode**](https://code.visualstudio.com/)
     - Visual Studio Code was my IDE of choice for this project.